-For Panel 21 persons who have a current main job in Round 3 that continues from Round 1 or 2, the "-2" code is not sufficient for those variables that the person was skipped past at the time of the interview.
-This is because the Panel 21 Round 1 and 2 data are not included on this release and therefore there are no data to refer to.
-For such persons, the values for the variables for these skipped questions are copied from the Round 1 or 2 constructed variable on the 2016 Full Year Public Use File, depending on the round in which the job first became the current main job.
-The accompanying variable RNDFLG31 indicates the round in which these data were collected.
-For example, if the person has a Round 3 current main job that continues from Round 2 and was first reported as the current main job in Round 2, HRWG31X will be a copy of the HRWG42X variable from the 2016 Full Year Public Use File and RNDFLG31 will be "2", indicating the round in which the job was first reported as the current main job.
+For Panel 22 persons who have a current main job in Round 3 that continued from Round 1 or 2 of the prior year (2017), the "-2" code is not used.
+This is because Panel 22 Round 1 and 2 employment variables reside on the Full Year 2017 Public Use release file, not on the current 2018 Full Year Release file, and are therefore not easily accessible for users (and in some cases, the data could be impossible to obtain).
+For such persons, the values for the variables resulting from skipped questions are copied from the Round 1 or 2 constructed variable on the 2017 Full Year Public Use Release to the 2018 Full Year Public Use Release Round 3 variable, depending on the round in which the job first became the current main job.
+The accompanying variable RNDFLG31 indicates the round from which these data were collected.
+For example, if the person has a Round 3 current main job that continues from Round 2 and was first reported as the current main job in Round 2, HRWG31X in the 2018 Full Year Public Use Release, and RNDFLG31 in the 2018 Full Year Public Use Release will be a copy of the HRWG42X variable from the 2017 Full Year Public Use Release, and RNDFLG31 in the 2018 Full Year Public Use Release will be a copy of the HRWG42X variable from the 2017 Full Year Public Use Release, and RNDFLG31 in the 2018 Full Year Public Use Release will be a copy of the HRWG42X variable from the 2017 Full Year Public Use Release, and RNDFLG31 in the 2018 Full Year Public Use Release, and RNDFLG31 in the 2018 Full Year Public Use Release will be a copy of the HRWG42X variable from the 2017 Full Year Public Use Release, and RNDFLG31 in the 2018 Full Year Public Use Release, and RNDFLG31 in the 2018 Full Year Public Use Release will be a copy of the HRWG42X variable from the 2017 Full Year Public Use Release, and RNDFLG31 in the 2018 Full Year Public Use Release will be a copy of the HRWG42X variable from the 2017 Full Year Public Use Release, and RNDFLG31 in the 2018 Full Year Public Use Release will be 3018 Full Year Public Use Release Ye